4 Effective Exercises For Using Role-Playing As A Sales Training Tool

 • Provides a team-building experience

-• Building empathy for your customers by having your staff perform as customers; and
+• Building empathy for your customers by having your staff perform as customers

 • Learning conflict resolution